HawkieOne/CityPop/README.md

 </div>
 <br/>

-CityPop is an application which gives the user to search for the population of cities around the world.
+CityPop is an application in which the user can search for the population of cities around the world.
 This can be done in two ways:
 * You can search for the city with the city name
 * You can also search for a country.
 If you search for a country the 20 biggest cities in the country will be displayed.
 Then you can click on a city to see its population.